 What Do I Do With Kief?

 Most common is turning the kief into a type of hash, also known as “pressed kief.”
-Pressing kief at home is fairly simple and can best be done with a small gadget known as a pollen press – Again, we talk about this more at length in our “How to Make Hash” article and definitely recommend heading over there for a quick read if you’re looking to get the most out of your kief.
+Pressing kief at home is fairly simple and can best be done with a small gadget known as a pollen press, but kief can also just be used in its pure/raw form as well – Recipes such as

-No matter how you choose to ingest it, though, we’re pretty sure you’ll agree that kief is great stuff once you’ve tried it – Assuming a few puffs don’t see you lost to the couch lock, that is.
+No matter how you choose to consume, though, we’re pretty sure you’ll agree that kief is great stuff once you’ve tried it – Assuming a few puffs don’t see you lost to the couch lock, that is.
 We hope you enjoy the results of all your effort!